liouviaglou/Domains/README.md

 ## Lab Notebook

+## 20200807

+Compiled results for all 309 resellers
+Brainstormed some more reseller level metrics for metalearning (need to implement) Added agg_glm and agg_rf (i.e. single model across all resellers and tlds) reseller-level results to compiled results

+Next: do more feature enginering as per plan & train a model? compare seg2 glm & rf

 ## 20200806_2

 running reseller-compare script for the rest of the resellers (51:n() in order of domain count)